smt970913/ICU-EDM/README.md

 and store them into the respective training and testing `buffer`.
 1) Load the data: Load the data from the `state_id_table.csv` and `rl_state_table.csv` files.
-The first table contains some administration information (e.g., admission_ID, LOS, etc.), and the second table contains the clinical variable to construct the feature vector to represent patients' states.
+The first table contains some administration information (e.g., admission_ID, LOS, etc.), and the second table contains the clinical variable to construct the feature vector to represent patients' states (e.g., age, weight, respiratory rate, etc.).
 Users can upload their own data in the same format or from other sources (e.g., MySQL, Google Cloud, etc.).
 2) Set objective costs and constraints:
 ```